diegogarciahuerta/tk-clarisse/README.md

 * [tk-multi-breakdown](#tk-multi-breakdown)
 * [tk-multi-setframerange](#tk-multi-setframerange) ( see notes below as this is a fork from the original shotgun repository to allow having hooks per engine, as the original one has support only for certain applications)

-(I've also included a hook that allows to take a thumbnail of clarisse window, useful for configuring tk-multi-snapshot for example.)
+(I've also included a hook that allows to take a [thumbnail](hooks/thumbnail.py) of clarisse window, useful for configuring tk-multi-snapshot for example.)

-This engine has been tested in Windows using Clarisse iFX version 3.6, and Clarisse iFX version 4.0 Learning Edition (just released at the time of writting)
+**Note: This engine has been tested in Windows using Clarisse iFX version 3.6, and Clarisse iFX version 4.0 Learning Edition (just released at the time of writting)**

 ## Engine Installation